csuscholarworks/documentation/README.md

 # documentation
-Just a documentation website generator using Markdown, currently used for the CSU OJS documentation site
+Just a website generator using Markdown, currently used for the CSU OJS documentation site

 ## Getting Started
 After making changes to template files in `/docs`, navigate to `/website` and run the test site:
 > cd website

 > yarn run start or `npm run start`

 > Navigate to http://localhost:3000

 Once you're happy with the site, navigate to `/website` and run the generator: